CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

 > Tools and platforms that aggregate and offer online Events as well as derived metrics from altmetric data providers (e.g., Altmetric.com, Plum Analytics, PLOS ALM, ImpactStory, Crossref).

 Event Data is an 'aggregator' by this definition.
-We offer 'online events' but we **do not provide metrics**.
+We offer 'online Events' but we **do not provide metrics**.
 For some data sources that originate within Crossref, Event Data is also a 'Provider' according to the NISO definition.

 <a name="concept-evidence-first"></a>
 ## Evidence First